LuzmariaChile/ResumeLuzmaria/resume_markdown.md

 ##### SUMMARY OF QUALIFICATIONS

+Industrial Engineer successfully finalized an intense full-stack web development training program in Los Angeles.
+Developed and built a prototype web application using .NET, MVC, C#, JavaScript, T-SQL, HTML and CSS.

-Highly analytical Industrial Engineer and Business Analyst experienced in moving projects along while interacting with cross functional teams such as engineering, sales, finance and IT.
+Highly analytical.
+Experienced in moving projects along while interacting with cross functional teams.
 A team leader, able to work with both the technical team and business customers.
 Competent, self-motivated professional with success in assuming increasing levels of responsibility.
 Excellent communication and organizational skills and a high aptitude for learning new technologies, systems and concepts.
 Problem solver and customer focused.

 Experience